 |Advisory Opinion||4 to 8 weeks|

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
-Individuals, attorneys and non-profits use the service on desktop or mobile devices to prepare immigration forms accurately, avoiding costly delays.
+Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Petition for Alien Relative (Form I-130), Adjustment of Status Application (Form I-485), the Citizenship Application (Form N-400), and several other immigration packages.
+We provide support for the Application to Adjust Status (Form I-485), Affidavit of Support (Form I-864), and several other immigration services.